 Well, it wasn’t tranquil for me but it certainly was an experience I’ll remember for years to come.

-Read this post to find out the best resorts to stay at on Vancouver Island, including some lesser-known ones like Wya Point Resort.
+- Best resorts to stay at on Vancouver Island, including some lesser-known ones like Wya Point Resort.

 Looking for somewhere nice to visit away from the city?
 Try BC’s Okanagan Valley for wineries and farm food.